port-zero/website/content/jobs/sysadmin.md

 ## Port Zero: About Us

-We are a company with a strong focus or helping each other, learning from each other and growing as people.
+We are a company with a strong focus on helping each other, learning from each other and growing as people.
 We co-create our workspace and work environment and are happy and grateful for everyone bringing in their own ideas.
 We strive for technical excellency and do not accept mediocrity.
 When we work in projects, we